 Integration of Knowledge and Ideas

-7. Integrate and evaluate content presented in diverse formats and media, including visually and quantitatively, as well as in words.**
+7. Integrate and evaluate content presented in diverse formats and media.**

 8. Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence.